Visas, legislation, regulations and other

 fill in our application form to study at CSU

-pay your academic fees
+accept your offer and pay your academic fees

 once we have received payment, we will send you an electronic Confirmation of Enrolment (eCOE).
 If you are under 18 years of age, you'll need to ensure that you have appropriate accommodation and welfare arrangements